zmalone/chef-web-docs/source/screencasts/spring-fundamentals/week-4.md

 description: Fourth in a series of webinars covering the fundamentals of Chef.
 keywords: training, videos, screencasts
 ---
-# Chef Fundamentals Webinar Series
+# Common configuration data with Data Bags

 This session will be held on [Tuesday, June 10 at 17:00 UTC / 10:00 PDT][week-4-time]